microsoft/microcode/docs/samples/firefly.md

 ![when variable X changed to 8, switch to page 2](../images/generated/sample_firefly_page_1_rule_4.png){:class="rule"}

-Since it is possible that we miss the number `8` because the firefly received many radio updates at once, we add one last rule, a `repeat timer every 3s` that transitions to page 2.
+Since it is possible that we miss the number `8` because the firefly received many radio updates at once, we add one last rule, a `timer every 3s` that transitions to page 2.

 ![when timer 3s, do switch to page 2](../images/generated/sample_firefly_page_1_rule_5.png){:class="rule"}